Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 }
 ```

 Notice how Router surrounds everything.
+Routes must be children of a Router!

 ### Adding Routes